grafana/plugin-tools/docusaurus/docs/publish-a-plugin/sign-a-plugin.md

 ### Why do I get a "Field is required: `rootUrls`" error for my public plugin?

-With a **public** plugin, your plugin doesn't have a plugin signature level assigned to it yet.
+With a _public_ plugin, your plugin doesn't have a plugin signature level assigned to it yet.
 A Grafana team member will assign a signature level to your plugin once it has been reviewed and approved.
 For more information, refer to [Sign a public plugin](#sign-a-public-plugin).

 ### Why do I get a "Field is required: `rootUrls`" error for my private plugin?

-With a **private** plugin, you need to add a `rootUrls` flag to the `plugin:sign` command.
-The `rootUrls` must match the [root_url](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana#root_url) configuration.
+With a _private_ plugin, you need to add a `rootUrls` flag to the `plugin:sign` command.
+The `rootUrls` must match the [`root_url`](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana#root_url) configuration.
 For more information, refer to [Sign a private plugin](#sign-a-private-plugin).

-If you still get this error, make sure that the Access policy token was generated by a Grafana Cloud account that matches the first part of the plugin ID.
+If you still get this error, make sure that the Access Policy token was generated by a Grafana Cloud account that matches the first part of the plugin ID.